FenderLang/Flux/Readme.md

     },
 )
 ```
-You can see that in this second tree the seps were taken out of the tree making it easier to read.
+You can see that in this second tree the `sep` tokens were taken out of the tree making it easier to read.
 ```
 Some(
     Token {